microsoft/sqlmlutils/README.md

 , @input_data_1 = N'select 1'
 WITH RESULT SETS ((rversion varchar(max)));
 ```
 Get the version of R which the server is using and install it locally.
-Then. run the following commands with the same version of R.
+Then, run the following commands with the same version of R.

 From command prompt, run
 ```